knobs-dials/square-stat/README.md

 Again, it's an experiment.
 There are various known bugs.
+Not least of which is my misunderstanding of curses colors.
+And layout.

 ![CPU screenshot](/screenshots/square-cpu.png?raw=true)